Course Outline

 • Differences between motivating and inspiring

-• Identifying internal and external employee needs
+• Identifying internal and external needs of employees

-• Exercise: Case Study – How to motivate a “difficult,” “burned out,” and “ambitious” employee
+• Exercise: Case Study – How to Motivate a “Difficult,” “Burned-Out,” and “Ambitious” Employee

 Block 4: My Management Style – Self-Reflection and Development